 Most of the activity in People Analytics will not leverage machine learning for predictions, because there is not enough data, or good enough data, in the organization.
 However, sometimes when we use it, to model a process or a decision, machine learning could have explanatory value, rather than predictive value.

-We don’t have time today to deeply explore the different methodologies of machine learning.
+It is impossible to explore here deeply the different methodologies of machine learning.
 However, I’d like to emphasize that it is completely different than inferential statistics that we all learned.
 In inferential statistics, we learn about the population from a sample, by using tools for testing hypotheses, based on some theory.
 In predictive analytics, we use mathematical models to predict something about an individual, based on the entire population.

 How to manage sensitive questions that may have a negative impact?